Marcia Euphemia: Empress consort

 According to Priscus, Geiseric, King of the Vandals, having exhausted Sicily and Italia with a decade of raiding, began to expand his activities into the Eastern empire.
-Leo had to deal with the new threat and decided to set a new Western Roman Emperor - the Western throne had been vacant since the death of Libius Severus in 465 - to face Geiseric.
+The Western throne had been vacant since 465, and Leo decided to deal with the new threat by appointing a Western Roman Emperor to face Geiseric.

 Leo chose Anthemius, who journeyed to Rome and was proclaimed emperor on 12 April 467.
 Euphemia was featured as an Augusta in Roman currency from c.
 467 to 472.
 In acknowledgement of her vital role in linking Anthemius with the Theodosian Dynasty, her coins spell out her name with unusual thoroughness.
-These coins are the sole evidence for her her role as Empress, as the literary accounts cease mentioning her by the point Anthemius moved to Italia.
+These coins are the sole evidence for her role as Empress, as the literary accounts cease mentioning her by the point Anthemius moved to Italia.
 According to the fragmentary chronicle of John of Antioch, a 7th-century monk tentatively identified with John of the Sedre, in 472 Anthemius was slain in a civil war.
 Whether Euphemia survived her husband is unknown.